gowinsemi/USB2I2S/README.md

 # USB To/From I2S

+### This design is still in the process of cleaned up and documentation write up.
+Please use for your reference purpose appropriately.

 ### We are in the process of replacing the GOWIN EVAL-AUDIO Board with readily available I2S amplifier and microphone modules.
 More instructions to follow, but here is the expected component list

 1. GOWIN DK-USB Board